(For French-speaking users: Manuel d'utilisation)

 Last updated 14 December 2004

 Note that Charon is nearly obsolete.
 Not much has been done with it in recent years, and other software has leapt ahead.
+Charon runs in DOS; people are finding that to be increasingly difficult, unless you keep a WinXP or similar system running.
+(One can, and I have, run Charon and other old DOS software in DOSBox under any of the many forks of Windows, or in Linux.)
 Click here for a list of other astrometric/photometric software.

 Following is some information concerning the Charon astrometric data collection software.
 The purpose of Charon is to enable users to extract positional and photometric information from CCD images and scanned images with a minimum of work; preferably, zero work.
-The current version is kept on the Project Pluto Web site; click here to download CHARON.ZIP (about 270 KBytes) .
-It will generally be worth your while to visit this site and download the latest version from time to time; new features are being added over the weeks and months.
+The current version is kept on the Project Pluto Web site; click here to download CHARON.ZIP (about 360 KBytes) .

 (14 Dec 2004) Better handling of UCAC-2 and Ax.0 data: (Click here for information about UCAC-2.)
 Previously, you got Charon to make use of UCAC-2 through a somewhat odd command-line argument system.
 Now, it's a bit simpler than that.
 Just go into Charon's Settings menu, drop down to the catalog selection line ("Match to..."), and cycle around until you get "Match to UCAC-2".